pyControl/docs/docs/user-guide/pycontrol-data.md

 `Session.datetime_string` The date and time that the session started stored as a string of format 'YYYY-MM-DD HH:MM:SS'

-`Session.events` List of state entries and events in order they occured.
+`Session.events` List of state entries and events in order they occurred.
 Each item is a namedtuple with fields 'time' & 'name', such that you can get the name and time of event/state entry x with x.name and x.time respectively.

-`Session.times` Dictionary with keys that are the names of the framework events and states and values which are Numpy arrays of the times (in milliseconds since the start of the framework run) at which the event/state entry occured.
+`Session.times` Dictionary with keys that are the names of the framework events and states and values which are Numpy arrays of the times (in milliseconds since the start of the framework run) at which the event/state entry occurred.

 `Session.print_lines` List of all the lines output by print statements during the framework run, each line starts with the time in milliseconds at which it was printed.